 It was to be expected really, but being told that there was no way to see her family and friends again made her die a little inside.

 This sucked.
-She wanted to drink for the first time at Uncle Richard’s bar.
+She wanted her first drink at Uncle Richard’s bar.
 She wanted to finish her criminal justice degree and become a game warden.
 She wanted to fall in love and have two kids.
-How could she keel over before her folks?
-How could she leave Mom, Dad, and little Greg?
+How could she keel over before her grandparents?
+How could she leave Mom, Dad, and little Greg behind?

 Nan’s breath hitched.
 A warm feeling enveloped her again.
 She lifted her chin to see the other side of the room.
 Izusa, having kneeled to her level, covered her foggy peripherals.
 For a moment, she was content to let Nan ruin her dress with quiet sobs.